How to Prepare for Divorce in New York

 - Involve Children in Conflict: Shield children from unnecessary conflict or animosity between parents, avoiding using them as pawns or involving them in adult disputes to protect their emotional well-being.

-- Vent on Social Media: Refrain from discussing divorce details or disparaging your ex-spouse on social media, as such behavior can be used against you in court and exacerbate tensions.
+- Vent on Social Media: Refrain from discussing divorce details or disparaging your ex-spouse on social media, as such behavior can be used against you in court.
+It can also exacerbate tensions.

 Divorce Laws in New York

-When filing for divorce in New York you will need to meet both the residency requirement and have a “ground” for divorce.
+When filing for divorce in New York you will need to meet both the residency requirement and have “grounds” for divorce.

-- If you got married in New York, lived in New York as a married couple, or grounds for your divorce happened in New York, and you or your spouse have been living in New York State continuously for at least one year.
+- If you got married in New York, lived in New York as a married couple, or if the grounds for your divorce happened in New York, then you or your spouse will need to have been living in New York State continuously for at least one year.

-- Both you and your spouse are residents of New York and grounds for your divorce happened in New York.
+- Both you and your spouse are residents of New York, and the grounds for your divorce happened in New York.

 How to Prepare for Divorce FAQs